gwalkey/SSAS_DW_Logins/Project_Code/1_On_Central_Server/03_Powershell_Files/readme.md

 c:\psscripts<br>

 <h3>Install File Movers</h3>
-Make a Folder on your Central Server (default path is c:\psscripts\trace_file_movers) and copy these files there:<br>
+Make a Folder on your Central Server and copy these files there:<br>

+* Default path is c:\psscripts\trace_file_movers
 * DMZ_Server_Trace_file_mover.ps1
 * Delete_all_xel_files.ps1
 * Domain_Server_Trace_file_mover.ps1

 <h3>Install XE Loader</h3>
-Make a Folder on your Central Server (default path is c:\psscripts\XE) and copy these files there:<br>
+Make a Folder on your Central Server and copy these files there:<br>

+* Default path is c:\psscripts\XE
 * XEvents_Loader.ps1

 <h2>XEL Trace File Subfolders</h2>
-Make a set of subfolders to hold the XEL files copied up from each server<br>
+Make a set of subfolders to hold the .XEL files copied up from each Monitored Server<br>
-The XEL Loader will look here for XEL input<br>
+The XEL Loader will look here for .XEL input files<br>

 * D:\Traces\DomainServer1
 * D:\Traces\DomainServer2